hcallen/python-xmatters/README.md

 # python-xmatters

 python-xmatters is a wrapper for the xMatters API.
-It is very much still in development and only GET requests are currently implemented.
+It is very much in development and **only GET requests have been tested**.

 ## Features